SDLC vs STLC: What is the Difference?

 • STLC helps various testing teams to carry out quality improvement activities in different ways.

-• It is easy to understand and implement regardless of its development phase and testing processes.
+• It is easy to understand and implement, regardless of the development phase or testing processes.

 • In STLC, the execution phase develops a high-quality software release.